Fog (poem): Influence

 The poet Richard Brautigan wrote a parody of the poem around 1956.

-The poem was once loosely paraphrased on a 2008 episode of The McLaughlin Group during which host John Mclaughlin and conservative commentator Pat Buchanan discussed the candidacy of 2008 Republican Presidential nominee John McCain.
+The poem was once loosely paraphrased on a 2008 episode of The McLaughlin Group during which host John Mclaughlin and conservative commentator Pat Buchanan discussed the candidacy of 2008 Republican presidential nominee John McCain.
 This exchange was later revisited when Andrew WK included a version of the conversation in a rock anthem song he composed which was featured on Public Radio International.

+The 2016 Video Game OneShot contains a reference to the poem on its official soundtrack, with the song played in the Refuge portion of the game being titled On Little Cat Feet.